IBM/cloudant-kafka-connector/README.md

     ```
     See the [Kafka Connect transforms](https://kafka.apache.org/31/documentation.html#connect_transforms) documentation for more details.

+#### Rename, replace, or drop fields using Single Message Transforms

+Single Message Transforms, or SMTs, can be used to customize fields or values of messages during data flow.
+The examples below will explore modifying fields for messages flowing from the Kafka topic to a Cloudant database using the sink connector.

+1. If there's an existing field that will be used as the document ID then use the `ReplaceField` transform.
+See the config example below that renames `name` to `_id` field:
+    ```
+    transforms=RenameField
+    transforms.RenameField.type=org.apache.kafka.connect.transforms.ReplaceField$Value
+    transforms.RenameField.renames=name:_id
+    ```
+1. If you would prefer to have Cloudant generate a UUID for the document ID, use the `ReplaceField` transform to exclude the existing `_id` field:
+    ```
+    transforms=ReplaceField
+    transforms.ReplaceField.type=org.apache.kafka.connect.transforms.ReplaceField$Value
+    transforms.ReplaceField.exclude=_id
+    ```
+1. If you have messages where the `_id` field is `null` then you'll need to use a transform and predicate to filter out and remove this field:
+    ```
+    transforms=dropNullRecords
+    transforms.dropNullRecords.type=org.apache.kafka.connect.transforms.Filter
+    transforms.dropNullRecords.predicate=isNullRecord

+    predicates=isNullRecord
+    predicates.isNullRecord.type=org.apache.kafka.connect.transforms.predicates.RecordIsTombstone
+    ```
+**Note**: For any of the SMTs above, if the field does not exist it will skip over that message and continue processing the next message.

 ### Authentication

 In order to read from or write to Cloudant, some authentication properties need to be configured.
 These properties are common to both the source and sink connector.